 Although there is something to be said for serendipity, generally you’ll be better off with a plan.
 You won’t be able to see everything, so prioritize what you think the grandchildren will be most interested in.

 Analyze admission prices.

-Most museums have special prices for members.
+Many of the tried-and-true methods for saving money on admissions work for museums, too.
+For example, check out membership deals.
 If you live nearby and will be making multiple visits, joining can save you money.
 Many museums have free or reduced admission days or evenings.
 Check the Internet for discounted tickets and other money-saving offers.
 One big way to save money is to opt for the regular exhibits and omit the special exhibits and the IMAX.